 “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.”Dwight D. Eisenhower

 In this book, it is actually referred to as the Time Management Matrix.
-There is no mention of Eisenhower and I have never found any attribution to Eisenhower by Covey, so it is a mystery to me how exactly this tool become known as the Eisenhower Box and who first coined it.
+There is no mention of Eisenhower and I have never found any attribution to Eisenhower by Covey, so it is kind of a mystery to me how exactly this tool become known as the Eisenhower Box and who first coined it.

 I guess that’s the thing with the internet – incorrect information can spread pretty quickly and before you know it, it becomes officially accepted.